TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlvirtualmachine/v2-sqlvm-sqlserverslow.md

   - Disable autoshrink of the database
   - Set max server memory at 90% or up to 50 GB left for the OS

-To understand **best practice violations and guest VM performance issues**, [run Performance diagnostics](https://docs.microsoft.com/azure/virtual-machines/troubleshooting/performance-diagnostics) and review results directly from the Azure portal.
+To understand best practice violations and guest VM performance issues, [run Performance diagnostics](https://docs.microsoft.com/azure/virtual-machines/troubleshooting/performance-diagnostics) and review results directly from the Azure portal.
 You may also [download PerfInsights](https://www.microsoft.com/download/details.aspx?id=54915&fa43d42b-25b5-4a42-fe9b-1634f450f5ee=True) and run it on your virtual machine.
 For more information, see [How to use PerfInsights](https://docs.microsoft.com/azure/virtual-machines/troubleshooting/how-to-use-perfinsights).
-To ensure a timely resolution, please provide the PerfInsights logs if you create a support case.
+If you create a support case, provide your PerfInsights logs to ensure a timely resolution.

-To check **VM or disk level IO capping**, you can check [this article](https://docs.microsoft.com/azure/virtual-machines/windows/disk-performance-windows#storage-io-utilization-metrics)
+To check VM or disk level IO capping, you can check [this article](https://docs.microsoft.com/azure/virtual-machines/windows/disk-performance-windows#storage-io-utilization-metrics)

-### **Optimize SQL Server Instance**
+### **Optimize SQL Server instance**
 We recommend that you continue to use the same database performance [tuning options](https://docs.microsoft.com/archive/msdn-magazine/2008/january/sql-server-uncover-hidden-data-to-optimize-application-performance) that are applicable to SQL Server in any environment:
 * Consider adding [missing indexes](https://gallery.technet.microsoft.com/Find-statements-for-13e8c2f4) which can help improve query performance
 * Consider [updating statistics](https://docs.microsoft.com/sql/relational-databases/maintenance-plans/update-statistics-task-maintenance-plan?view=sql-server-ver15), if possible with Full Scan, for the tables of database(s) that are frequently modified